open-contracting/deploy/docs/develop/get_started.rst

 2. Clone repositories
 ---------------------

-You must first have access to two private repositories.
+You must first have access to three private repositories.
 Contact an owner of the open-contracting organization on GitHub for access.
 Then:

 .. code-block:: bash